 The larynx is a hollow tube that allows air to pass from the pharynx to the trachea.
 It is important for breathing and the production of sound.
 The larynx is located near the middle of the neck.

-Most of the inside surface of the larynx is covered by specialized cells called squamous cells which form a barrier called the epithelium.
-The epithelium rests on a type of connective tissue commonly referred to as a stroma.
+Specialized squamous cells cover most of the inside surface of the larynx, forming a barrier called the epithelium.
+The epithelium rests on a type of connective tissue called a stroma.

-The larynx is commonly divided into three parts: the supraglottic larynx, glottis, and subglottic larynx.
+The larynx is divided into the supraglottic larynx, glottis, and subglottic larynx.

 The supraglottis is the first section of the larynx.
-The supraglottic larynx is made up of several smaller parts including the epiglottis, aryepiglottic folds, arytenoids, false vocal cords, and ventricle.
+The supraglottic larynx comprises several smaller parts, including the epiglottis, aryepiglottic folds, arytenoids, false vocal cords, and ventricles.

-The glottis is the second section and it is in the middle of the larynx.
-The glottis is made up of several smaller parts including the true vocal cords, posterior commissure, and anterior commissure.
+The glottis is the second section in the middle of the larynx.
+The glottis comprises several smaller parts, including the true vocal cords, posterior commissure, and anterior commissure.
 Most laryngeal cancers start in the glottis.

 The subglottis is the third and last section of the larynx.
 Unlike the other sections of the larynx, the subglottis is not made up of many smaller parts.
 The subglottic larynx connects with the trachea (windpipe).